Here are some suggestions for what to do if your video doesn't export or exports too slowly from Clipchamp.

 Suggested steps that can help solve export issues

-Avoid surfing in other browser tabs or windows while exporting – if you navigate to a different window or tab, your browser can de-prioritise the processing for other open pages, and thus the export may run more slowly or stop.
+Avoid surfing in other browser tabs or windows while exporting – if you navigate to a different window or tab, your browser can de-prioritize the processing for other open pages, and thus the export may run more slowly or stop.

 Make sure Chrome or Edge are updated to their latest version.
 If not, update it.
 The following shows the steps for Chrome, those for Edge are very similar:

 Clear your browser cache (in the "clear browsing data" menu choose "All time" and "Cached images and files").
-Make sure you still have your original files (the video, audio and image files you added to your project) as you may need to relink them when you reopen the video.
+Make sure you still have your original files (the video, audio, and image files you added to your project) as you may need to relink them when you reopen the video.

 Restart Chrome (or Edge if you're using this browser)